The Government Procurement Review: Switzerland

-The FAPP provides an explicit definition of 'public contracts' as transactions by which a contracting authority subject to the law procures against payment the products or services for the fulfilment of its (public) tasks.
+The FAPP provides an explicit definition of 'public contracts' as transactions by which a contracting authority subject to the law procures against payment products or services for the fulfilment of its (public) tasks.
 Accordingly, the public contract is characterised by its remuneration and the exchange of goods or services in return.
-It is not necessary for the consideration to consist in money; monetary benefits that are only indirectly exchanged are also covered.
+It is not necessary for the consideration to consist of money; monetary benefits that are only indirectly exchanged are also covered.

 - supply contracts (i.e., contracts for the supply of movable goods, in particular by purchase, lease, rent or hire);

 - service contracts (i.e., contracts for the rendering of services); and